 Ian Green of Greentrax Records convinced her to record several CD’s to share her glorious traditional music with a wider audience.
 Catherine-Ann’s varied career, encompassing live performances in music and theatre across Europe and North America, recordings, teaching Gaelic music in countless workshops to children and adults, television work—including the Gaelic-language television series ‘Can Seo’ and, more recently, hosting a series of lively interviews with well-known traditional singers and musicians for the Gaelic television channel—has kept her in demand in Scotland even though she has been living in Ottawa, Canada for 18 years with her husband Angus and their two children, Mairead and Alexander.

-Catherine-Ann was recently inducted into the Scots Trad music hall of fame and having in the past year moved from Ottawa to Nova Scotia is enjoying a whole new look at Celtic life and working non stop on the Gaelic scene.
+Catherine-Ann was recently inducted into the Scots Trad music hall of fame and having in moved to Nova Scotia she is enjoying a whole new look at Celtic life and working non stop on the Gaelic scene, appearing at events and teaching at workshops.
 Her favourite part along with this move is the fact that she is now halfway home!
 We welcome Cathy Ann back again to Ceòlas.